All Episodes

 The education environment in so many urban centers is terrible.

-I wish the Sharptons of the world, I wish the people who are going out on the street saying Black Lives Matter would raise their voices and their passion for some of these other issues.
+I wish the sharptons of the world, I wish the people who are going out on the street saying Black Lives Matter would raise their voices and their passion for some of these other issues.

 Your thoughts on that?

-Well, Black Lives Matter, when I think of that, the only group, I shouldn't say the only, one of the biggest groups in the United States that actually believes that is the American police officer, who every day puts on the uniform and the badge and goes into these American ghettos and puts their best foot forward and tries to do everything they can to help stop people from killing each other, raping, robbing, and generally pillaging the community.
+Well, Black Lives Matter, when I think of that, the only group, I shouldn't say the only, one of the biggest groups in the United States that actually believes that is the American police officer who every day puts on the uniform and the badge and goes into these American ghettos and does puts their best foot forward and tries to do everything they can to help stop people from killing each other, raping, robbing, and generally pillaging the community.

-And that's not the entire community because the overwhelming amount of Blacks that live in these American ghettos are good law-abiding citizens, but they're under the control of the criminal element.
+And that's not the entire community because the overwhelming amount of blacks that live in these American ghettos are good law-abiding citizens, but they're under the control of the criminal element.

-When I look at the data, because the data doesn't support that false narrative that you know that's out there, in Milwaukee, Wisconsin, between 2012 and 2013, 80% of the homicide victims in this city are Black, and 75% of the known suspects in those homicides are Black.
+When I look at the data, because the data doesn't support that false narrative that you know that's out there, in Milwaukee, Wisconsin, between 2012 and 2013, 80% of the homicide victims in this city are black, and 75% of the known suspects in those homicides are black.

-When you look at figures like in 2011 and 2012, and this is from the CDC, 186 whites were killed by police officers in confrontations in those two years.
+When you look at figures like in 2011 and 2012, and this is from the CDC, 386 whites were killed by police officers in confrontations in those two years.

-So the data doesn't suggest that false narrative, and this is more a scheme to again to to deflect away from the real problems facing uh uh blacks living in these American ghettos, and it's a result of failed liberal government policies.
+And this is more a scheme to, again, to deflect away from the real problems facing blacks living in these American ghettos.

-These areas uh have characteristics like generational poverty, uh massive black male unemployment, failing schools, and sure, some of the stuff is is uh these pathologies are self-inflicted.
+These areas have characteristics like generational poverty, massive black male unemployment, failing schools.

-When you drop out of school, when you don't embrace education, when you s fail to stay consistently employed no matter how menial the job is, you're kind of contributing to your own dilemma.
+When you drop out of school, when you don't embrace education, when you fail to stay consistently employed no matter how menial the job is, you're kind of contributing to your own dilemma.

-For people who are listening on the Rush program who are not familiar with Sheriff Clark, uh Sheriff Clark is black, he's one of the few African American leaders who is an identifiable conservative and speaks out on these issues.
+For people who are listening on the Rush program who are not familiar with Sheriff Clark, Sheriff Clark is black.

-It just seems to me that when you have a civil rights leadership that still consists primarily of Al Sharpkin and Jesse Jackson, and nobody is stepping forward to offer a new or a different vision that these things become self-perpetuating.
+It just seems to me that when you have a civil rights leadership that still consists primarily of Al Sharpkin and Jesse Jackson, and nobody is stepping forward to offer a new or a different vision, that these things become self-perpetuating.

-Now you obviously are an exception, and I should probably tell the Rush audience that for those of us who are conservatives, we consider Sheriff Clark to be inspiring and an eloquent leader, but you that's not the portrayal of him from most of the Milwaukee media, and I I think you've spoken that the local newspaper and some of the T V stations, they portray you as something of a knot for speaking out this way.
+Now, you obviously are an exception, and I should probably tell the Rush audience that for those of us who are conservatives, we consider Sheriff Clark to be inspiring and an eloquent leader, but that's not the portrayal of him from most of the Milwaukee media.

 Do you believe that the way they've attempted to marginalize you in Milwaukee is one of the reasons why so few African American leaders have spoken out about the problems that largely have to be solved from within?

-Look, I'm a hometown boy, I'm from Milwaukee, Wisconsin.
+I'm from Milwaukee, Wisconsin.

-We have an entire generation of young people right now that need a better way, they need better role modeling, they don't have fathers in their lives uh growing up in that single parent environment environment uh because of the war declared on the black family by these uh promoters of a welfare state and these failed liberal government policies, and I'm trying to be a counter message to that.
+They don't have fathers in their lives going up in that single-parent environment because of the war declared on the black family by these promoters of a welfare state and these failed liberal government policies.

-Um I was the product of a two-parent family.
+I was the product of a two-parent family.

 So they got us to embrace education.